 - Living Will Declaration or Life-Prolonging Procedures Declaration

 - Out of Hospital Do Not Resuscitate Declaration and Order

 - Power of Attorney

 We ask that you complete and sign these documents while you’re still medically stable and competent to make important decisions about your medical treatment.
 In the event that you become unstable or incompetent, Advance Directives are the legally established means for you to communicate your wishes.

-Franciscan St. Francis Health accepts and will follow these directives as long as they are in keeping with the Catholic Code of Ethics and Indiana state law.
+Franciscan St. Elizabeth Health accepts and will follow these directives as long as they are in keeping with the Catholic Code of Ethics and Indiana state law.
 The hospital will not discriminate against any individual based on whether he/she has signed an Advance Directive.
-As a Catholic healthcare facility, Franciscan St. Francis Health abides by the Ethical and Religious Directives for Catholic Healthcare Services, approved by the National Conference of Catholic Bishops.
+As a Catholic healthcare facility, Franciscan St. Elizabeth Health abides by the Ethical and Religious Directives for Catholic Healthcare Services, approved by the National Conference of Catholic Bishops.

 Are advance directives required?

 Advance directives are not required.
 Your physician or hospital cannot require you to make an advance directive if you do not want one.
 Also, you cannot be discriminated against if you do not sign one.
 However, you are strongly encouraged to complete advance directive documents so your wishes can be followed.

 What happens if I don't have an advance directive?